fabischkamau/modus-kg/README.md

 - Node.js and npm installed on your machine
 - Modus CLI installed globally
-- Access to a Neo4j database instance
+- Access to a Neo4j database instance with your Knowledge Graph.
 - An OpenAI API key for LLM integration

 ### Steps to Install